Bug report #16020

 Does it happens if the layer has a symbology different from rule based or the above conditions must be true both?

-#3 Updated by Patrick Dunford over 3 years ago
+#3 Updated by Patrick Dunford almost 4 years ago

 The issue is that an error is flagged when you try to save a new record and the error occurs in the field that is used by the rule based styling on the table to generate the styles for that table.
 It will not allow anything except NULL to be saved in that field (so far).